Exxon Mobil profit halves on weak oil prices, chemicals margins

 Earnings fell to $3.17 billion, or 75 cents per share, in the quarter, from $6.24 billion, or $1.46 per share, a year earlier, the company reported on Friday.(bit.ly/2WxMI0q)

 It beat analysts’ recently reduced expectations for earnings of 67 cents per share.
-The company last month warned of weaker chemicals results and lower oil prices, prompting analysts to reduce estimates from 86 cents per share.
+The company last month warned results would be hurt by weaker chemicals and lower oil prices, prompting analysts to reduce estimates from 86 cents per share.

 Exxon’s results mirrored weaker results at rivals BP Plc (BP.L) and Royal Dutch Shell (RDSa.L), which earlier this week indicated they might delay dividend increases or a buyback program because of low prices.
 Prices have fallen for oil and gas as U.S. shale producers keep pumping more oil amid slowing global consumption growth.